Yanran1123/CIS3260/Assignment/Assignment3.md

 + The assignment is designed to develop stduents' capabilities to
   + Creatively recombine different code
-  + Create nested loop statement
+  + Create nested loop statements
 + Students may want to seek help from lab session, textbook, office hour, and online learning resources outlined in the syllabus.